eXceediDeaL/MindNote/README.md

 1. Install Docker and Docker-Compose.
 2. Clone this repository.
-3. Enter the deploy directory is `docker/deploy`.
+3. Enter the deploy directory `docker/deploy`.
+4. Check templates in `template` directory.
+5. Edit hostnames and identity clients' secrets in `gen.sh`
+6. Use `sh gen.sh` to generate configuration files.
-4. Specify the configuration in `config` directory.
+7. Check the configurations in `config` directory.
-5. Use these commands to start:
+8. Use these commands to start:

 ```sh
 docker-compose up -d
 ```

+It will create
+- a MySQL container
+- an API server container on `api.mindnote.com`
+- an identity server container on `id.mindnote.com`
+- a host server container on `mindnote.com`
-It will create a MySQL container, an API server container, an identity server container, a host server container and a nginx server container for reverse proxy.
+- a client server container on `client.mindnote.com`
+- a nginx server container for reverse proxy

-The default hostnames are:

-- `id.mindnote.com`
-- `api.mindnote.com`
-- `mindnote.com`